-We have categorised our sustainability objective into four sections: health and safety, our people, the environment and the marketplace.
-We call our Australian branch’s sustainability activities as the organisation’s EPIC agenda.
-We set clear targets and we ensure that we put the best efforts in focusing on adequately addressing our activities so that we can make the most positive impact and lessen negative consequences .Our
+We have categorized our sustainability objective into four sections: health and safety, our people, the environment and the marketplace.
+We call our Australian branch’s sustainability activities as the organization’s EPIC agenda.
+We set clear targets and we ensure that we put the best efforts in focusing on adequately addressing our activities so that we can make the most positive impact and lessen negative consequences.

 - Health and Safety – This objective is designed to provide protection on everyone’s health and safety and we aim to be totally accident free by 2020.

 - People – The goal here is to entice, develop and keep our talented pool of people.
 We ensure that we have a healthy environment so that we can keep on inspiring everyone to give their best.

 - Environment – It is our goal to effectively minimize our operation’s negative impact on the environment and to maximize the build environment’s quality.

 - Marketplace – In order to be competitive, we deliver the utmost value to our shareholders – suppliers, clients, communities and the entire industry.

 To be sustainable is to maximize economic, social and environmental performance.
 This should be done with the objective of putting the interest of the business, the stakeholder and the Earth on top of our priorities.